gabehollombe-aws/appsync-for-pubsub-demo/README.md

 ## What's going on here?

-You can use AWS AppSync as a simple pub-sub system using something called [AppSync Local Resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-local-resolvers.html).
-This pattern just involves creating a Request/Resolver mapping for a mutation that uses an AppSync Data Source type of NONE.
-Then, you just map that mutation to a subscription, and the data will pass through from the client who issues the mutation to all subscribed clients.
+You can use [AWS AppSync](https://aws.amazon.com/appsync/) as a simple pub/sub system using a pattern called [AppSync Local Resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-local-resolvers.html).
+This just involves creating a GraphQL mutation that resolves with an AppSync Data Source type of NONE.
+Then, you just target that mutation with a subscription, and the data will pass through from the client who issues the mutation to all subscribed clients.

 AWS Amplify is a set of tooling and libraries that makes it easier to get started provisioning AWS resources and using them in your apps.
 This demo uses Amplify to provision the AppSync API and the other required resources to make this all work.
+To learn more about using AWS Amplify with React, see the [AWS Amplify Tutorial for React](https://docs.amplify.aws/start/q/integration/react).

 ## How does it work?